 Primary Challenges for Targeted Populations

-The combination of the challenges above and other factors create significant barriers for persons with disabilities living in Kentucky, including access to and opportunities for:
+The combination of the challenges above and other factors created significant barriers for persons with disabilities living in Kentucky, including access to and opportunities for:

 Key Strategies to Address Barriers

-- Community Work Transition Program: Expand the Community Work Transition Program to serve the regions targeted by Project E3.
+- Community Work Transition Program: Expanded the Community Work Transition Program to serve the regions targeted by Project E3.
 This program helps students with their transition needs by providing community experiences, instruction, and employment opportunities.
 It provides students with a comprehensive career assessment based on the student’s interests, preferences, and strengths.
-This project has a primary focus on improved employment outcomes for youth as they move through their last two years of school.
+This project focused primarily on improved employment outcomes for youth as they moved through their last two years of school.

-- Individual Placement and Support: Expand and extend Individual Placement and Support services.
+- Individual Placement and Support: Expanded and extended Individual Placement and Support services.
 This evidence-based model of supported employment helps people with severe mental illness work in integrated employment settings of their choosing.

-- Transportation: Meet with County and State Government participants, employers, and Chambers of Commerce Presidents in Region 1 to explore the expansion and improvement of existing public transportation services.
+- Transportation: Met with County and State Government participants, employers, and Chambers of Commerce Presidents in Region 1 to explore the expansion and improvement of existing public transportation services.

-Project E3 will provide Kentucky’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided Kentucky’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.